lee-zhg/Intro-Watson-Translator/README.md

 ## Lab 3 - Translate Document

 In this lab, you explore document translation feature.
-Follow the instructions in the [Translation Document](translation-document.md)
+Follow the instructions in the [Translate Document](translation-document.md)

 ## Lab 4 - Build Force Glossary Custom Model